Last Updated on January 7, 2022 by Yetty Akindele

 GICs are an option for Canadians as an investment vehicle.
 It allows a means to save money, with a guarantee of the return of the principal and a predefined locked-in interest rate for a specific period of time.
 Most times with GICs, the longer your investment term, the higher your guaranteed rate of return.

 With a regular GIC, you must claim the interest on investments as earnings for personal income tax purposes.
 However, any income earned on a TFSA GIC does not have to be claimed as income for tax purposes.
-Essentially, a TFSA GIC is a GIC that you earn interest on tax free.
+Essentially, a TFSA GIC is a GIC that you earn interest on tax-free.

 EQ Bank also offers a TFSA GIC account that allows you to lock in your savings while growing them tax-free at a guaranteed return rate for a defined period.
 For a limited time until January 20th, 2022 earn a 2.00% interest on an EQ Bank TFSA held in a 3-month GIC.

 Stocks/equities and bonds